 San is also used when talking about entities such as companies.
 For example, the offices or shop of a company called Kojima denki might be referred to as Kojima Denki-san by another nearby company.
 This may be seen on the small maps often used in phone books and business cards in Japan, where the names of surrounding companies are written using san.

 San is also applied to some kinds of foods.
-For example, fish used for cooking are sometimes referred to as sakana-san.
+For example, fish used for cooking are sometimes referred to as sakana-san (魚さん).

 Schoolteachers typically address male students using kun, while female students are addressed as san or chan.

 Chan is sometimes applied to male children if the name does not fit with the kun suffix.
-For example, a boy called Tetsuya will be nicknamed Tetchan rather than Tekkun for reasons more to do with phonetics than anything else.
+For example, a boy called Tetsuya may be nicknamed Tetchan rather than Tekkun for reasons more to do with phonetics than anything else.

-In the same way that chan is a version of san, there is also chama (ちゃま) from sama, typically used for an older person.
+In the same way that chan is a version of san, there is also chama (ちゃま) from sama.
+Other variations of chan include chin (ちん), and tan (たん).

 Senpai (先輩) is used by students to refer to or address senior students in an academic or other learning environment, or in athletics and sports clubs, and also in business settings to refer to those in more senior positions.
 Kōhai (後輩) is the reverse of this.
 It is used to refer to or address juniors.

 Sama (様) is the formal version of san.
-This honorific is used primarily in addressing persons much higher in rank than oneself, and in commercial and business settings to address and refer to customers.
-It also forms parts of set phrases such as okyaku-sama (customer) or omachidō-sama ("I am sorry to keep you waiting").
+It's used in addressing persons higher in rank than oneself, and in commercial and business settings to address and refer to customers.
+It also forms parts of set phrases such as o-kyaku-sama (customer) or o-machidō-sama ("I am sorry to keep you waiting").
 Sama also follows the addressee's name on postal packages and letters.

 Shi (氏) is used in formal writing, and sometimes in very polite speech, for referring to a person who is unfamiliar to the speaker, typically a person who the speaker has never met.
 For example, the shi title is common in the speech of newsreaders.
-It is preferred in legal documents, academic journals, and certain other formal written styles because of the familiarity which "san" or "sama" imply.
+It is preferred in legal documents, academic journals, and certain other formal written styles because of the familiarity which san or sama imply.
 Once a person's name has been used with shi, the person can be referred to with shi alone, without the name, as long as there is only one person being referred to.

 Instead of the above general honorifics, it is fairly common to use the name of the person's job after the name.
-It is common for sports athletes to be referred to as XXX-senshu (選手|) rather than XXX-san.
-A master carpenter might have the title tōryō (棟梁), meaning "master carpenter", attached to his name, and be referred to as Suzuki-Tōryō rather than Suzuki-San.
+It is common for sports athletes to be referred to as name + senshu (選手) rather than name + san.
+A master carpenter called Suzuki might have the title tōryō (棟梁), meaning "master carpenter", attached to his name, and be referred to as Suzuki-Tōryō rather than Suzuki-San.
 Television lawyer Kazuya Maruyama is referred to as Maruyama Bengoshi (丸山弁護士) (literally "Maruyama-lawyer") rather than Maruyama-san.